gabricc/typescript-journey/02basics/myArrays.md

 - Use case for nested arrays (e.g., matrix operations, image processing)
 - Type checking for nested array structures

+In this case, we're creating a two-dimensional array where both the outer and inner arrays must contain numbers.
+This is commonly used for matrices, pixel data, or any data that needs to be organized in a grid-like structure.
+TypeScript's type system ensures that each inner array must also conform to the specified type, providing an additional layer of safety.

 ## 4. Array Operations
 ```typescript
 superHeroes.push("spiderman")